CEGRcode/GenoCLAMP/README.md

 CLAMP will create folders inside the folder specified by `--output-dest` with names formatted as `clusterX`.
 Each folder will contain three files:

  - Aligned PFMs in transfac format named `clusterX_aligned-motifs.transfac`
- - Consensus PFM in transfac format named `clusterX_consensus-pfm.transfac`
+ - Consensus PFM in transfac format named `clusterX_consensus-motif.transfac`
+ - Consensus PFM in meme format named `clusterX_consensus-motif.meme`
- - Aligned stack of logos as an SVG named `clusterX.svg`
+ - Aligned stack of logos as an SVG named `clusterX_aligned-motifs.svg`
+ - Consensus logo as an SVG named `clusterX_consensus-motif.svg`
+ - Optional bed file of binding sites named `clusterX_binding-sites.bed`